J-DubApps/Blog/content/posts/2021/Registry-Mod-Logged-PS.md

 }
 ~~~

-You should log everything you're doing your PS script, and this example shows a combination of <span class="mono">Get-RegistryValue</span> and <i>WriteLog function</i> to demonstrate the benefits.
-You can retrieve configurations, make decisions based on those values, and log both the successes and failures in a neatly timestamped manner.
+You should log <i>everything</i> you're reading-in, or changes you're making (files written, etc) during any scheduled or automated run of your PS scripts.
+This example shows a combination of <span class="mono">Get-RegistryValue</span> and <i>WriteLog function</i> to demonstrate a use-case, and the benefit becomes obvious once you make this a coding practice: you can retrieve configurations, make decisions based on those values, and log both the successes and failures in a neatly timestamped manner. <br />

+Happy scripting...